Jsparrow/dashboard/docs/README.md

 *With a break in the weather the sun shines through
 The grass spangles with the morning dew
 As everything thaws our sparrow starts to sing
-Getting rid of bugs just reminds us its spring.*
+Getting rid of bugs just reminds us it's spring.*

 jSparrow 3.14.0 comes with a new refactoring rule for improving `java.util.Optional`.